| The

 distribution and living conditions of the majority of the

+population.
 Technology transfer is a complex, time-consuming

 and costly process, and the successful implementation of